Television Series Featuring Women Attorneys.

 Girls' Club (Fox TV, 2002--).
 This new series by David E. Kelley stars Gretchen Mol, Kathleen Robertson and Chyler Leigh as ambitious young attorneys in San Francisco.
 Premieres October 21st.
 Cancelled October 29th after 2 episodes.
 Chyler Leigh is slated to join the cast of The Practice.

 The Good Wife (CBS, 2009--).
-Starring Julianna Margolies as an attorney who goes back to work when her husband is jailed for white collar crime.
+Starring Julianna Margolies as an attorney who goes back to work when her husband Peter, played by Chris Noth, is jailed for white collar crime.

 The Greatest American Hero (1981--1983).
 Connie Sellecca is the hero's lawyer girlfriend in this science fiction comedy/drama about a high school teacher who discovers a spacesuit that allows him to fly.

 Harry's Law (NBC, 2011--).
 Kathy Bates plays Harriet Kern, a former patent lawyer who takes up the practice of criminal law in a streetfront office (which improbably includes shoes as an additional product for sale) in Cincinnati, Ohio.
 Also starring Nate Corddry as Adam Branch, Brittany Snow as Jenna Backstrom, the receptionist, and Aml Ameen as Malcolm Davies, the paralegal.